Skip to main content

 A pharmacist reviews patient records at a community health centre in Taipei

-Why Asia-Pacific Is Leading Health AI Adoption
+Asia-Pacific Leads Global Health AI Adoption

-Taiwan is ahead, but it is not alone.
-Across Asia-Pacific, healthcare AI has moved firmly into the clinical mainstream.
+Taiwan is ahead, but not alone.
+Across Asia-Pacific, healthcare AI has moved into the clinical mainstream.
 Almost 80% of consumers in the region already use at least one health app or wearable device, compared with 70% globally.
 An overwhelming 94% of wearable users say the technology has influenced their daily habits.

 The digital health market in Asia-Pacific is projected to reach $180.94 billion by 2033.
 Investment in health-tech is rising, with venture capital firms funding AI diagnostics, telehealth platforms, and remote monitoring devices across the region.